-Cross Refs: Professional Drivers' Manual, Division 11 Motor Vehicle Act Regulation - School Buses; Board Policy 501 - Student Behavior
+Cross Refs: Professional Drivers' Manual, Division 11 Motor Vehicle Act Regulation - School Buses; Board Policy transported to their original school for the remainder of the year, depending on their individual program requirements.
+Request for this service should be made by the parents/guardians/caregivers to Student Services.

+501 - Student Behavior